Manage Dashboard and Viz Extensions in Tableau Server

 Before you run extensions on Tableau Server

-Note: Beginning with version 2021.1.0 Tableau supports integration with Einstein Discovery through the Einstein Discovery Dashboard extension.
+Note: Tableau supports integration with Salesforce Einstein Discovery through the Einstein Discovery Dashboard extension.
 This is a special extension that has access to data in Salesforce.com and is allowed by default.
-It is not considered a Network-enabled extension or a Sandboxed extension.
+It's not considered a Network-enabled extension or a Sandboxed extension.
 For more information on Einstein Discovery integration, see Tableau Server Release Notes(Link opens in a new window).

-Sandboxed extensions are hosted by Tableau and employ W3C standards, such as Content Security Policy (CSP), to ensure the extension can’t make network calls outside of the hosting Tableau Server.
-A Sandboxed extension can query data in the dashboard, but it can’t send that data anywhere outside of the sandbox.
+• Sandboxed extensions are hosted by Tableau and employ W3C standards, such as Content Security Policy (CSP), to ensure the extension can’t make network calls outside of the Tableau Sandbox host.
+A Sandboxed extension can query data, but the sandbox environment explicitly blocks communicating that data elsewhere.
 Sandboxed Extensions are supported in Tableau 2019.4 and later.
 By default, Sandboxed extensions are allowed to run if extensions are enabled for the site.

 Network-enabled extensions are web applications and could be running on any computer set up as a web server.
-This includes local computers, computers in your domain, and third-party web sites.
-Because Network-enabled extensions could be hosted on third-party sites and could have access to the data in the workbook, you want to only allow the extensions you trust.
+This includes local computers, computers in your domain, and third-party web services.
+Because Network-enabled extensions could be hosted on third-party servers and could have access to the data in the workbook, you want to only allow the extensions you trust.
 See Test Network-enabled extensions for security.

-• By default, Sandboxed extensions are allowed to run if extensions are enabled for the site.
+• We recommend allowing the use of Tableau Trusted extensions.
+By default, Sandboxed extension and Tableau-built extensions are enabled to run if extensions are enabled for the site; Trusted partner-built extensions can be enabled by Administrator.

 Server administrators can control a global setting to allow extensions for all sites on the server.
 Server administrators can also put extensions, including Sandboxed extensions, on a global block list to prevent them from running (see Block specific extensions).
 By default, all Sandboxed extensions are enabled on the server, but site administrators can choose to override the default and prohibit Sandboxed extensions for the site.